eon01/python-ci-example/README.md

     return param1 + param2
 ```

-# Preparing Our Application
+# Unit Testing

-In order to test our application, we are going to write our a scenario using Python unittest (tests/app-test.py):
+In order to test our application, we are going to write our a test scenario using Python unittest (tests/app-test.py):

 ```
 import unittest